 How to add more minerals to your life

 There are many different ways in which minerals and trace elements can be obtained.
 Traditional fish and seaweed-eating cultures such as the Japanese, would get their supplies from their diet.
 Mountain dwellers obtain their minerals from water and food.
 Organic gardeners obtain theirs through using good organic manure such as seaweed manure, leaf mold, ground volcanic rock, etc.

 Mineral baths and spas, with highly mineralized water, were once widely used as mineral sources in Europe.
 How many cures at Lourdes may have stemmed not just from faith alone, but by the mineralized water drunk by pilgrims there, containing micro-nutrients their bodies may have been starved of for decades?

 But the best whole food way to get your minerals is to consume large amounts of sea vegetables.
-If that does not sound realistic (it isn’t for me, at least not every day!) than you can take a supplement to get your minerals.
+If that does not sound realistic (it isn’t for me, at least not every day!) then you can take a supplement to get your minerals.

 What mineral supplement is the best?

-When taking minerals it is recommended to take a colloidal or liquid form.
+When taking minerals, it is recommended to take a colloidal or liquid form.
 With liquid supplements, vitamins and minerals are already dissolved and thus immediately bioavailable.

-Capsules and tablets may not get digested and used by the body, the molecules are too big.
+Capsules and tablets may not get digested and used by the body; the molecules are too big.
 My favorite whole food mineral supplement is called Body Balance.
 It has 9 different seaweeds and aloe vera.
 I have been taking this for about four years now, daily.
-I have heard from a lot of women who have been taking this supplement before pregnancy, during and after with great results.
+I have heard from a lot of women who have been taking this supplement before pregnancy, during, and after, with great results.
 It tastes good and is quickly absorbed.

 Recommended dosage and usage